 To alternate row color in excel, you can do so by applying conditional formatting, with a combination of functions.
-The ROW function is a TEXT function, that will return the first row within a given reference or the number of the current row.
+The ROW function is an Excel TEXT function, that will return the first row within a given reference or the number of the current row.
 If you combine the ROW with the ISODD/ISEVEN and the CEILING function, you can easily alternate the row color of a selected range of cells.

 Depending on your purpose for alternating row colors, there is a simple way to do it.
 If you select the range that you desire and then insert a table, this should automatically alternate the row colors, there are multiple table styles that you can select from to fit the style guide that you are looking for.
-This guide is for a little more complicated, but with a greater room for customization option.
+This guide is for a little more complicated, but with a greater room for customization, option.

 In financial analysis, alternating row color can improve the readability of your spreadsheet.
 It also facilitates grouping information, such as highlighting alternating groups of n rows.

-Suppose that we have a table of values in excel such as the one below.
-If we want to alternate our row color for every n rows, – i.e 3 rows grey, 3 rows no fill – you should select the range of rows that you want to apply the alternating rows.
+Suppose that we have a table of values in Excel such as the one below.
+If we want to alternate our row color for every n rows, – i.e., 3 rows grey, 3 rows no fill – you should select the range of rows that you want to apply the alternating rows.
 Then you should select

 The formula to use would be =ISEVEN(CEILING(ROW()-4,3/3).